 On October 29th, we made our first appearance as the Koa'e Famers' Collective at the S.P.A.C.E.
 Farmers' Market in Seaview, HI.
 We picked up boxes and crates of food that our neighbors had set out for us as we headed to the market.
-We paid the fees, set-up and had a blast slinging produce.
+We paid the fees, set up, and had a blast slinging produce.

-With the exotic abundance of 7 of our tucked-away neighbors lavishing the table, we received "Ooos" and "Ahhhs" all day, along with the unsurprising, "What is that?!".
+With the exotic abundance of seven of our tucked-away neighbors lavishing the table, we received "Ooos" and "Ahhhs" all day, along with the unsurprising, "What is that?!".
 Our first offerings included: Navel oranges, dried allspice, lilikoi (passion fruit), vanilla beans, pummelos, tangerines, grapefruit, 'ulu (breadfruit), rollinia, limes, and abius.

-In October 2011, we began sharing the abundance at Uncle Robert's Wednesday Night Market, in Kalapana, while remaining a steady presence at the Seaview market on Saturday mornings.
+In October 2011, we began sharing the abundance at Uncle Robert's Wednesday Night Market in Kalapana while remaining a steady presence at the Seaview market on Saturday mornings.

 In June, we found an outdoor market area for rent in downtown Pahoa, which we promptly jumped on and set up shop.

 We added it to the weekly market mix until the end of the year.
 At that point, we decided to narrow it down to one full-time location, using the Pahoa venue.
-The goal was to streamline our endeavors by saving time, energy and costs while providing a central location for our customers.
+The goal was to streamline our endeavors by saving time, energy, and costs while providing a central location for our customers.

 Soon after, we added a whole nursery of exotic fruit trees and garden starts, utilizing our lovely outdoor space and brightening up a quiet, old downtown.

 Incredibly enough, a building opened up just two doors down from the outdoor market space we had been renting.
-Not being ones to waste much time - we jumped on it, got our lease and spent the last week of July making ourselves at home in our very own store.
+Not being ones to waste much time - we jumped on it, got our lease, and spent the last week of July making ourselves at home in our very own store.

 We primped and primed and opened The Locavore Store on Monday, August 5th, 2013.